alexonati/ro.algorithms/README.md

-# A general set of argorithms - each file's title should be explanative to what the code inside does.
+# A general set of argorithms

+* Each file's title should be explanative to what the code inside does.

-while I was undertaking a java course at the Informal School of IT in Timișoara, along the way we developed basic algorithms to undestand concepts.
+* While I was undertaking a java course at the Informal School of IT in Timișoara, along the way we developed basic algorithms to undestand concepts.

 # What I Learned